Skip to main content

 Jump to a type in the current filejumptoast<alt-s>

-Search a file by namesearchfile<meta-p>
+Search a file by namesearchfile<meta-o>

-Search file contents across the workspacesearchtext<meta-\>
+Search file contents across the workspacesearchtext<shift-meta-f>

 Jump to an arbitrary symbol's definitionlsp definition <symbol><alt-shift-d>